polterguy/hyper-ide/helpers/help-files/08 - Camphora Five/05 - Manually editing your app.md

 /*
  * Semantically iterating each "icon-x" class from HTML document retrieved above,
- * and adding one "li" element for each into our [create-widget] invocation below.
+ * and adding one "li" element for each into our [create-widgets] invocation below.
  */
 html2lambda:x:/@load-file/*?value
 for-each:x:@"/@html2lambda/**/\@class/""=:regex:/icon-.{1,}/""?value"